arisfan87/card-cost-api/README.md

 # card-cost-api
-.NET Core CRUD api with 3rd party services integration
+.NET Core CRUD api integrating with 3rd party services.

 The Card Cost API is a simple CRUD api communicating with 3rd party services.